Marvel's Guardians of the Galaxy: Critical response

 The gameplay had more mixed reactions.
 Marks noted that while the combat and level design were enjoyable and entertaining, they were neither deep nor innovative.
 Vikki Blake, also writing for Eurogamer, wrote that the on-screen action sometimes became too chaotic, and that the game's wealth of systems did not add any complexity.
 Malindy Hetfeld of The Guardian called the gameplay "disappointingly simple", stating that "combat takes little more than two buttons".
 Ramée also described the combat as "unremarkable", saying there was no incentive to use the combat abilities of each Guardian or Star-Lord's elemental guns.
 The combat system was further criticized for the way that enemies absorb damage due to their extended health bar.
 Ramée added that because of this, combat encounters often devolved into "grind-fests".
 Reiner compared the exploration to the Uncharted games; He said that combat was enjoyable, satisfying, and entertaining, but the start of the game felt uneventful as most of the game's powerful abilities were locked.
-The environmental puzzles were frequently criticized for being monotonous and static in difficulty; Ramee described them as "mildly annoying speedbumps".
+The environmental puzzles were frequently criticized for being monotonous and static in difficulty; Ramée described them as "mildly annoying speedbumps".

 The music of the game was also praised.
 Reiner wrote that the game had "a wonderful soundtrack filled with 1980s hits and great orchestration", which further heightens the dramatic moments in the game's story.
-Jordan Ramée of GameSpot said the soundtrack was "wonderful", and the licensed 80s tracks strongly complemented the game's original score.
+Ramée said the soundtrack was "wonderful", and the licensed 80s tracks strongly complemented the game's original score.
 Oscar Gonzalez of CNET called it the "best '80s soundtrack for any video game".
 NMEs Dom Peppiatt also lauded Eidos for their implementation of licensed tracks.